cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/README.md

       case ORDERED:
         // ordered channel: check that packet has not been received abortTransactionUnless(packet.sequence >= nextSequenceRecv)
-        // ordered channel: check that the recv sequence is as claimed

         // ordered channel: check that the recv sequence is as claimed if (channel.connectionHops.length > 1) {